scotthomas27/docs-tools/README.md

-# Doc Tools for Google Docs
+# Writer's Multitool for Google Docs

-This Google Apps Script project combines three powerful, separate utilities to enhance your writing and analysis workflow directly within Google Docs.
-It provides a "Hemingway editor" style interface, a comprehensive word counter, and a writing session logger, each with its own dedicated sidebar.
+This Google Apps Script project combines four powerful, separate utilities to enhance your writing and analysis workflow directly within Google Docs.
+It provides a "Hemingway editor" style interface, a comprehensive word counter, a writing session logger, and a custom word highlighter, each with its own dedicated sidebar.

 ---

 ## Features

-This script adds a single "Doc Tools" menu to your Google Doc with the following functions:
+This script adds a single "Multitool" menu to your Google Doc with the following functions:

 ### 1. Hemingway Analyzer
 Launches a dedicated sidebar that provides real-time analysis of your document to help you craft clearer and more concise prose.
 When you run the analyzer, it highlights the text and the sidebar shows insights on: